Python-SIP/sip/doc/pyproject_toml.rst

 **release-gil**
-    The boolean value specifies if the Python GIL is always released when calling a function in the library being wrapped irrespective of any :fanno:`HoldGIL` or :fanno:`ReleaseGIL` annotation.
-By default the GIL is only released as determined by those annotations.
+    The boolean value specifies if the Python GIL is always released when calling a function in the library being wrapped irrespective of any :fanno:`ReleaseGIL` annotation.
+By default the GIL is only released as determined by :fanno:`ReleaseGIL`.

 **static**
     The boolean value specifies that the bindings should be built as a static